kalaspuff/tomodachi/README.rst

 * HTTP request handlers (API endpoints) are sent requests via the ``aiohttp`` server library. 🪢
 * Events and message handlers are hooked into a message bus, such as a queue, from for example AWS (Amazon Web Services) SNS+SQS (``aiobotocore``), RabbitMQ / AMQP (``aioamqp``), etc. 📡

-With the provided handler managers, the need for devs to interface with low-level libs directly should be lower, making it more of a breeze to focus on building the business logic. 🪄
+Using the provided handler managers, the need for devs to interface with low-level libs directly should be lower, making it more of a breeze to focus on building the business logic. 🪄

 .. image:: docs/assets/tomodachi-run-service.png
     :align: center

+``tomodachi`` has a featureset to meet most basic needs, for example…

 * ``🦸`` ⋯ Graceful termination of consumers, listeners and tasks to ensure smooth deployments.
 * ``⏰`` ⋯ Scheduled function execution (cron notation / time interval) for building watchdog handlers.